After Cain killed his brother

 Fictional depictions of Cain's descendants vary; they may inherit the wicked nature of their Biblical Bad Guy

-Cain's descendants may have all been killed in The Great Flood
+Cain's descendants may have all been drowned in The Great Flood

-, whose survivors were all descended from the line that proceeds from Adam's other son Seth through Noah.
-It might be, however, that some of Cain's descendants survived, and still bear identifiable signs of their ancestry.
+, whose survivors were all descended from the line that proceeds from Adam's other son Seth through Noah; this would necessarily limit depictions of Cain's descendants to antediluvian Biblical Times

-- One Hellblazer story has John meet with a tribe consisting of Cain's descendants, living near the entrance of the Garden of Eden in the Middle East in a state of perpetual penance.
+- The Hellblazer "Third Worlds" story arc has John meet with a tribe consisting of Cain's descendants, living near the entrance of the Garden of Eden in the Middle East in a state of perpetual penance.
 Their religious zeal leads his current girlfriend to mistake them for Islamists.